INTERNET SERVICES INDUSTRY

 Business Ideas magazine.

-This adds value to consumers and also acts as a vehicle to share client testimonial in the form of case studies of business segment.
-Telstra’s partnership with ACP both rewards customers with valuable advice as well as reminds them that Telstra’s solutions are at the forefront.
-Also features photographed interviews with successful business people who profess their use of of various Telstra and BigPond solutions are criticalto their success.
+This adds value to consumers and also acts as a vehicle to share client testimonial in the form of case studies of the business segment.
+Telstra’s partnership with ACP both rewards customers with valuable advice as well as remind them that Telstra’s solutions are at the forefront.
+Also, features photographed interviews with successful business people who profess their use of various Telstra and BigPond solutions are critical to their success.
 The strategy works by not only providing promotion for those businesses but forms a credible referral source for existing customers for whom Telstra might like to sell additional products.

 He says that the Net Promoter Score is the best quantitative method of determining growth as well and satisfaction.